5 Surprising Facts About Color Blindness

 Color deficiency is sometimes diagnosed years after problems have been occurring.
 In fact, the American Academy of Ophthalmology has no formal requirements for colorblind testing.
 When a child sees things the same way he always has, it’s impossible for him to know it’s different than what others see.
 Most children can detect some colors and can learn to guess different hues.
 When the same colors are missed over and over, it can be mistaken for a learning difficulty similar to confusing a lowercase ‘b’ for ‘d’ or writing a certain number backward.
 A noticeable symptom might be when a child places markedly different colors together during a sorting activity.

 If the condition goes undiagnosed, the child soon learns to read the names of colors and follow other students in color related activities.
 In early school years, color deficient students report some daily difficulties.
-No diagnosis before middle-school could lead to potential disaster in science lab.
+No diagnosis before middle-school could lead to a potential disaster during science lab.

 While there is no cure for genetic color blindness, solutions do exist.
 The most well-known products include a variety of lenses and glasses, many of which work to varying effectiveness.
-Most health insurances also do not recognize the problem as a medical condition, adding to the cost.
-Otherwise, there is hope for a cure using gene therapy.
-This is a ways off but currently undergoing testing and clinical trials.
+Most health insurance policies also do not recognize the problem as a medical condition, adding to the cost.
+Otherwise, there is hope for a cure in the future with gene therapy.
+This solution is a ways off but currently undergoing testing and clinical trials.

-While only the most basic information about the disorder is shared, color deficiency has long been recognized as a problem.
-Multiple studies have been conducted, and the court has even seen its share of cases regarding disability and the workplace.
-Nearsightedness is a condition routinely checked by your eye doctor, often covered by vision plans on health insurance, and noted on our driver’s licenses.
-Perhaps color blindness will be treated so simply in the future.
+The medical community has long recognized color deficiency as a problem.
+Multiple studies have been conducted, enabling the court to observe its share of cases regarding disability and the workplace.
+Nearsightedness is a condition routinely checked by your eye doctor, often covered by vision plans on health insurance and noted on our driver’s licenses.
+Color blindness may be treated in a similar fashion soon.